A delicious strawberry charlotte with a light mousse filling and sweet and crunchy ladyfingers. Just a few ingredients needed!

 - Soak the gelatine leaves in cold water according to the packet's instructions (I soak mine for 8-10 minutes).

-- Clean the strawberries.
+- Prepare strawberries: Clean the strawberries.
 Chop about ⅓ of the strawberries and set them aside.
 Keep about 2 or 3 for decorating purposes, if you wish.
 Puree the rest of the strawberries together with the sugar.

-- Whip 375 ml/ about 1⅔ cup of the heavy cream together with the vanilla sugar.
-Fill a little bit of it in a piping bag and pipe an edge on the bottom of a 18 cm/7 inch springform.
-Place the ladyfingers with the sugared side on the outside around the pan to form a tight ring around the springform base.
+- Whipped cream: Whip 375 ml/ about 1 ⅔ cup of the heavy cream and vanilla sugar.
+Fill a little bit of it in a piping bag and pipe an edge on the bottom of an 18 cm/7-inch springform.
+Take the strawberry puree out of the fridge and fold in the chopped strawberries you set aside before and the whipped cream.